-We review long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in accordance with ASC 360-10 (formerly Statement of Financial Accounting Standards No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets).
+We review long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in accordance with ASC 360-10.
 Recoverability is measured by comparison of the carrying amount to the future net cash flows which the assets are expected to generate.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the projected future cash flows arising from the asset determined by management to be commensurate with the risk inherent to our current business model.

-Income (Loss) per Common Share
+Income per Common Share

 The Company computes earnings per share under ASC 260-10, Earnings Per Share.
-Basic net income (loss) per common share is computed by dividing net loss by the weighted average number of shares of outstanding common stock.
+Basic net income per common share is computed by dividing net income by the weighted average number of outstanding shares of common stock.
 Diluted earnings per share is computed using the weighted average number of common and common stock equivalent shares outstanding during the period.
-There is no effect on diluted income (loss) per share since the common stock equivalents are anti-dilutive.
-Dilutive common stock equivalents consist of shares issuable upon conversion of convertible notes and the exercise of the Company's outstanding stock options and warrants.
+There is no effect on diluted income per share since the common stock equivalents are anti-dilutive.
+Dilutive common stock equivalents consist of shares issuable the exercise of the Company's outstanding stock options and warrants.